JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 ### Following along the code
 Type of person who follows code instead of just reading?
 Code is available here in this [repo](https://github.com/abdulhannanali/babel-configuration-tutorial)

-### Installing and getting started with babeljs
+### Installing and getting started with Babel
-There's not a single way you will be able to setup Babel.
-Here we will be discussing enough to get up and running with it.
+There are many ways you can set up Babel.
+Here we will be discussing enough to get up and running using babel-cli.

 Let's create a simple `index.js` in `code` **directory**  which will contain the following ES6 code
 ```js